lisandro-git/esms/README.md

 - **AES256-CBC**

 # ✅ Changelog
-> Server | Client
+> Server
->> - Addressed multiple bugs regarding the encryption/decryption of the messages
+>> - The server send the message to all but not for the original sended
->> - Improved/cleaned the code
->

 # 📃 Upcoming
 - UI